Clue355/Java_Cheat_Sheet/basics_v17.md

 To create a variable, you must specify both its data type and name.
 Each statement should conclude with a semicolon; failing to do so will result in an error.

+The naming style java uses is called camel case where each word after the first starts with a upper case letter. ex: bankAccountBalance.

 While you can declare a variable without initializing it, you must initialize it before using it to avoid errors.
 You're also free to reassign the variable later in your code.
 However, declaring another variable with the same name will generate an error.

 If you want a variable to be accessible across multiple methods within a class, you can declare it at the class level.
-To make that variable compatible with static methods, simply add the 'static' keyword. static variables
+To make that variable compatible with static methods, simply add the 'static' keyword. static variables.
 ```Java
 class Main {
   static int nums = 10;